Algorithmic solvability of the lifting-extension problem: Equivariant effective homological algebra

 We will need to work with a notion more general than reductions, namely strong equivalences.
 A \emph{strong equivalence} $C_*\LRa C'_*$ is a pair of reductions $C_*\La\widehat C_*\Ra C'_*$, where $\widehat C_*$ is some chain complex.
 Similarly, a strong equivalence $(C_*,D_*)\LRa(C'_*,D'_*)$ is a pair of reductions $(C_*,D_*)\La(\widehat C_*,\widehat D_*)\Ra(C'_*,D'_*)$.
 Strong equivalences can be (algorithmically) composed: if $C_*\LRa C'_*$ and $C'_*\LRa C''_*$, then one obtains $C_*\LRa C''_*$ (see e.g.\ \cite[Lemma~2.7]{polypost}).

 \begin{definition} Let $C_*$ be a chain complex.
 We say that $C_*$ is equipped with \emph{effective homology} if there is specified a strong equivalence $C_*\LRa C_*^\ef$ of $C_*$ with some effective chain complex $C_*^\ef$.
 Effective homology for pairs $(C_*,D_*)$ of chain complexes is introduced similarly using strong equivalences of pairs.
 A simplicial set $X$ is equipped with \emph{effective homology} if $C_*X$ is.
-Finally, a pair $(X,A)$ of simplicial sets is equipped with \emph{effective homology} if $(C_*X,C_*A)$ is. \footnote{ We could equally well work with pairs $(X,A)$ of simplicial sets for which the relative chain complex $C_*(X,A)$ is equipped with effective homology (as observed, this is a weaker condition). } \end{definition}
+Finally, a pair $(X,A)$ of simplicial sets is equipped with \emph{effective homology} if $(C_*X,C_*A)$ is. \end{definition}

 \begin{remark} In what follows, we will only assume $(X,A)$, $Y$, $B$ to be equipped with effective homology.
 Consequently, it can be seen that Theorems~\ref{theorem:equivariant} and~\ref{thm:main_theorem} also hold under these weaker assumptions.
-The dimension restriction on $X$ can be weakened to: the equivariant cohomology groups of $(X,A)$, defined in Section~\ref{sec:equiv_cohomology}, vanish above dimension $2\theconn$. \footnote{ By passing to the mapping cylinder $X'=(\stdsimp1\times A)\cup X$, we may even relax the condition on the pair $(X,A)$ to each of $A$, $X$ being equipped with effective homology separately since then the pair $(X',A)$ has effective homology (this is very similar to but easier than Proposition~\ref{p:effective_homotopy_colimits}) and the resulting generalized lifting-extension problem is equivalent to the original one. } \end{remark}
+The dimension restriction on $X$ can be weakened to: the equivariant cohomology groups of $(X,A)$, defined in Section~\ref{sec:equiv_cohomology}, vanish above dimension $2\theconn$.

+By passing to the mapping cylinder $X'=(\stdsimp1\times A)\cup X$, we may even relax the condition on the pair $(X,A)$ to each of $A$, $X$ being equipped with effective homology separately since then the pair $(X',A)$ has effective homology (this is very similar to but easier than Proposition~\ref{p:effective_homotopy_colimits}) and the resulting generalized lifting-extension problem is equivalent to the original one. \end{remark}

 The following theorem shows that, in order to equip a chain complex with effective homology, it suffices to have it equipped with effective homology in the non-equivariant sense.